Coping Skills for Change 12-Week Groups: Spring Sessions

 Coping Skills for Change offers Dialectical Behaviour Therapy (DBT) provides psychoeducational workshops, focused on teaching mindfulness, emotional and stress management, communication skills to improve relationships, and strategies to improve overall mental health and wellness.

-To register for the following workshops, please click on the course dates.
+To register for the following workshops, please click the course dates below.

 Mindfulness in Dialectical Behaviour Therapy